Eastern Railway of Minnesota: The Great Hinckley Fire

 The first train involved was the Eastern's southbound Superior-Hinckley Freighter, Consisting of engine #105, three empty boxcars and a caboose.
 It was being run by engineer Edward Barry, who knew that something was wrong the moment he rolled into town.
-After refueling his engine, he moved the train onto a side track as there was another train not far behind his own.
-This was to be the second train involved in the evacuations, and it was a passenger train being run by engineer William Best.
+After refueling his engine, he moved the train onto a side track as there was another train, the "Eastern Limited" bound for St Paul, coming into town not far behind his own.
+This was to be the second train involved in the evacuations, and it was being run by engineer William Best.
 By the time Best arrived in Hinckley and brought his train to a halt, the town had already begun to burn.
-As Best's fireman refueled the engine, his conductor, a man named George Powers, spotted Barry's train idling on the siding nearby.
-He had an idea and said that they should hook the two trains together, using best's coaches and Barry's empty boxcars to carry people, and run out of town to safety.
+As Best's fireman refueled their engine, his conductor, a man named George Powers, spotted Barry's train idling on the siding nearby.
+He had an idea and said that they should hook the two trains together, using Best's coaches and Barry's empty boxcars to carry people, and run out of town to safety.
 The two engineers agreed, and Barry reversed his train off of the side track and hooked it to the last coach of Best's train.
-Their run to safety would have to be made in reverse, with two flagmen and conductors of both trains riding on the caboose (which would be the first car of the train) acting as lookouts.
-The townsfolk rushed towards the train and piled onboard as the fire advanced through the town and towards the train station.
+Their run to safety would have to be made in reverse, with two flagmen and conductors of both trains riding on the tender of Barry's engine acting as lookouts.
+The townsfolk rushed towards the train and piled on board as the fire advanced through the town and towards the train station.
 When Barry started to back up, Best stopped the train by applying the air brakes.
-Despite everyone demanding that he release the brakes, /best refused to do so for several minutes, an action which saved hundreds of lives.
-The refugee train backed out of town and crossed the grindstone river before making a quick stop to pick up a few loggers.
-After rushing through 5 miles of burning forests they arrived at the town of Sandstone, where they stopped to take on more people.
+Despite everyone demanding that he release the brakes, Best refused to do so for several minutes, an action which saved hundreds of lives.
+The refugee train backed out of town and crossed the grindstone river before making a quick stop to pick up another group of refugees.
+After rushing through 5 miles of burning forests they arrived at the town of Sandstone, where they tried in vain to convince the townsfolk to board the train.
 They then crossed over the Kettle River bridge, which had caught fire shortly before the train reached it.
-A flagman who was stationed at the bridge told the engineers that they could still cross, and the train barely made it across before the entire structure collapsed in on itself.
+A flagman who was stationed at the bridge told the engineers that they could still cross if they started immediately, and the train barely made it across before the entire structure collapsed in on itself.
 The train continued onward with the fire still hot on its heels, stopping at several towns along the line to take on additional refugees.
-By the time the train rolled back into superior there were over 800 people onboard, all saved thanks to the heroic actions of engineers Barry and Best.
+By the time the train rolled back into superior, there were over 800 people on board, all saved thanks to the heroic actions of engineers Barry and Best.